 I didn’t realize how much this issue was impacting my mental health.
 As someone who suffers from anxiety and gets overwhelmed very easily, allowing myself the freedom and permission to focus on doing less has been empowering.

 Moms, we’re all tired.
 We’re all overwhelmed.
-We’re all doing the best we can do.
+We’re all doing the best we can.

 But rather than doing multiple things poorly, what if we did less, but with more joy?
-What if you were actually present and engaged with whatever activity you were doing?
+What if we were actually present and engaged with whatever activity we were doing?

 Let’s talk about Intentional Mindfulness: